krupalshah/Reactive-Collections/README.md

 ```

 * You can determine what kind of change was performed by checking type of `Change<Source,Result>`.
-`Insertion`, `Removal` and `Modification` all three extends `Change` and contains methods to get new/updated/removed items, their size and original collection.
+`Insertion`, `Removal` and `Modification` all three extends `Change` and contains methods to get new/updated/removed items, their size and original collection before changes.

 ```java
   private void onChangeDetected(Change<ObservableList<Contact>, Collection<Contact>> change) {